microsoft/pxt-adafruit/docs/lessons/variables.md

 # Blocks - Variables

-An introduction to variables for the Block Editor. #docs
+An introduction to variables for the Block Editor.

 ## What is a variable?